 PING color-coded grips are available in six different diameters, and can be further customized with grip tape according to your needs.
 Once the neutral grip color code has been determined based on hand measurements, golfers may consider smaller diameter grips to help control fades and slices, or larger diameter grips to help control draws and hooks.

-Gorge Groove Technology starts with arguably the most precise milling process in the industry.
+Gorge Groove technology starts with arguably the most precise milling process in the industry.
 We mill the Gorge groove at PING so we can hold very tight tolerances to ensure maximum spin.
 By managing the process, we can achieve the optimal size and shape of grooves for generating consistent, reliable spin and trajectories for confident shot making.
-The 17-4 stainless steel head has a traditional shape and features a custom tuning port in the back cavity that expands the perimeter weighting, creating a high MOI and a very solid feel across the face.